Best time for the Everest Base Camp Trek

 - Avoid using plastic as much as possible

-By implementing these above simple rules, you play a vital role to help to protect the mountains region along with enjoying your trek.
+By implementing the above simple rules, you play a vital role in helping to protect the mountain region while enjoying your trek.

 Leave No Trace Principles